 The Guaranteed Income Fund is a group annuity insurance product issued by Evergreen Group Annuity.
+The Guaranteed Income Fund does not operate like a mutual fund, variable annuity product, or conventional fixed rate individual annuity product.
 Under the group annuity insurance contract that supports this product, participants may ordinarily direct permitted withdrawal or transfers of all or a portion of their account balance at contract value within reasonable time frames.
 Contract value represents deposits made to the contract, plus earnings at guaranteed crediting rates, less withdrawals and fees.
-The contract is effected directly between the Plan (or the Plan's trustee) and the issuer.
 The repayment of principal and interest credited to participants is a financial obligation of the issuer.
 There are no reserves against contract value for credit risk of the contract issuer or otherwise.
 Given these provisions, the Plan considers this contract to be benefit responsive.

 The concept of a value other than contract value does not apply to this insurance company issued general account backed Evergreen (no maturity date) Group Annuity spread product even upon a discontinuance of the contract in which case contract value would be paid no later than 90 days from the date the sponsor provides notice to discontinue.
-This contracts operation is different than many other evergreen group annuity products in the market by virtue of the fact that a market value (fair value) adjustment does not apply upon a discontinuance.
 This annuity contract, and therefore the liability of the insurer, is not backed by specific securities of its general account, and therefore the market value of the securities in the insurer's general account does not represent the fair value.
 The Plan owns a promise to receive interest at crediting rates which are announced in advance and guaranteed for a specified period of time as outlined in the group annuity contract.
 This product is not a traditional guaranteed investment contract, and therefore there are no known cash flows that could be discounted.
-As a result, the fair value amount shown materially approximates the contract value.
+As a result, the contract value amount materially approximates fair value.
+The Guaranteed Income Fund is included at its contract value in the statements of net assets available for benefits.
+The contract value was \$8,505,429 and \$9,437,262 at December 31, 2015 and 2014, respectively.

-Interest is credited on contract balances using a single "portfolio rate" approach.
-Under this methodology, a single interest crediting rate is applied to all contributions made to the product regardless of the timing of those contributions.
+Interest is credited on contract balances using a single "portfolio rate" approach, where a single interest crediting rate is applied to all contributions made to the product regardless of the timing of those contributions.
 Interest crediting rate resets are reviewed on a semi-annual basis.
-When establishing interest crediting rates for this product, the issuer considers many factors, including current economic and market conditions, the general interest rate environment and both the expected and actual experience of a reference portfolio within the issuer's general account.
 These rates are established without the use of a specific formula.
-The minimum crediting rate under the contract was 1.50% for 2014 and 2013.

-The average yield earned by the Plan is calculated by dividing the earnings credited to the Plan on the last day of the Plan year by the fair value and then annualizing the result.
-The average yield credited to participants shown is calculated by dividing the earnings credited to the participants on the last day of the Plan year by the fair value and then annualizing the result.
-The average yield earned and credited to the participants was 1.7% in 2014 and 1.9% in 2013.
+The minimum crediting rate under the contract was 1.50% for 2015 and 2014.
+The average yield earned by the Plan and credited to the participants was 1.55% in 2015 and 1.70% in 2014.
 As a result of current stable value product construction, no adjustment will be required to mediate between the average earnings credited to the Plan and the average earnings credited to the participants.
 Generally there are not any events that could limit the ability of the Plan to transact at contract value paid within 90 days or in rare circumstances, contract value paid over time.
 There are not any events that allow the issuer to terminate the contract and which require the Plan Sponsor to settle at an amount different than contract value paid either within 90 days or over time.
-At December 31, 2014, there are no unfunded commitments and investments are redeemed on a daily basis.
+At December 31, 2015, there are no unfunded commitments and investments are redeemed on a daily basis.

-NOTE 7 INCOME TAX STATUS
+NOTE 6 INCOME TAX STATUS